adventure bike ride

 Below is a brief rundown of what to expect

 We have kept it simple to save space, please download the PARTICIPANT PACKET for a detailed outline, each year features a different route and the participant packet is specific to each version.

 There is no on course aid or roaming mechanical support.
 You are responsible for your own well being and any mechanical mishaps that may occur.
 You need to be equipped for any inclement weather and or mechanical problems.
-You will also need to carry enough food to get you through the ride, there are no stops along the course for resupply except Polebridge at mile 70.
-Potable water is not available on course, you will need to carry some type of purification device, we recommend Steripen.
+You will also need to carry enough food and water to pedal up to 70 miles.
+You will need to carry some type of water purification device, we recommend a Steripen.
 There are dozens of creeks, streams and springs along the route to stop and refill from.